By Stan V. Griep

 - Hot Cocoa rose

 What are Polyantha Roses?

 The polyantha rose bushes are usually smaller rose bushes than the floribunda rose bushes but are sturdy plants overall.
-The polyantha roses bloom in large clusters of small 1-inch diameter blooms.
+The polyantha roses bloom in large clusters of small 1-inch (2.5 cm.) diameter blooms.
 The polyantha rose bushes are one of the parents of the floribunda rose bushes.
-The polyantha rose bush’s creation dates back to 1875 – France (bred in 1873 – France), a polyantha rose bush named Paquerette, which has beautiful clusters of white blooms.
+The polyantha rose bush’s creation dates back to 1875– France (bred in 1873– France), the first bush being named Paquerette, which has beautiful clusters of white blooms.
 The polyantha rose bushes were born from the crossing of wild roses.

 One series of polyantha rose bushes features the names of the Seven Dwarfs.
 They are:

 - Grumpy Rose (medium pink cluster blooms)